 The national average for water hardness is around 10-12 GPG, but some areas may have very hard water with levels as high as 20 GPG or more.

-Next, you’ll need to determine the capacity of your water softener.
-This is typically measured in cubic feet and can be found in the manufacturer’s instructions or by contacting the manufacturer directly.
-If you’re unsure, a general rule of thumb is to assume a capacity of 1 cubic foot per person in the household.
+Next, you’ll need to determine the processing capacity of your water softener.
+This is also measured in Grains per Gallon (GPG) and should be available from the owner’s manual, the system specification sheet, or by contacting the manufacturer directly.

 Types of Water Softener Salt

 When it comes to selecting the right salt for your water softener, there are several types to choose from.
 Each type has its own unique characteristics that make it suitable for different situations.
-Here are the most common types of water softener salt:
+Please see our article on water softener salt selection if you are looking to select the right salt for your system: A Guide To Water Softener Salt: Pellets, Blocks, Cubes, or Crystals.

 Maintaining Your Water Softener

 Proper maintenance of your water softener is essential to ensure its longevity and effectiveness.
-Here are some tips on how to maintain your water softener:
+We’ve written an article on the steps needed to take great care of your water softener system at: Essentials of Water Softener Maintenance.